jason-nordheim/react-2048/README.md

 # README

 This is a React version of the classic arcade game 2048.

-## Game Rules
+The application has been deployed (via [Firebase](www.firebase.google.com)) for demo purposes at [https://play-2048-with-me.web.app/](https://play-2048-with-me.web.app/)

+## How to play

 When you start the game, there will be two “tiles” on the grid, each displaying the number 2 or 4.

+You slide all the tiles in the board either up, down, left, or right.

+Any tiles with the same values are merged (i.e. added together) and all the tiles on the board are pushed as far as possible to the side specified.

+After all the tiles are pushed to the edge of the board and merged together, a new tile (either 2 or 4) will be placed in one of the unused spaces on the board.

+Continue sliding and merging tiles until you get to 2048!

+If you can no longer slide tiles, and have not reached 2048... well you didn't win - but there's no limit on how much you can try!
+Restart and give it another shot

 ### Slide